Hotels near Botanic Gardens Glasgow

 What are the best luxury hotels near Botanic Gardens?

-• Pamper yourself with a stay at Mar Hall Golf & Spa Resort, which is a short 18-minute drive from Botanic Gardens.
-This hotel features a restaurant called Cristal Restaurant and has an indoor pool and a full-service spa.
+• Pamper yourself with a stay at Kimpton Blythswood Hotel & Spa by IHG, which is a short 4-minute drive from Botanic Gardens.
+This hotel features a restaurant called iasg, and offers an indoor pool and a full-service spa.

 What are the best hotels near Botanic Gardens with free parking?

-• Travelers looking to drive and park with ease should consider a stay at 15 Glasgow, which offers free parking.
-You’ll be a short 2-minute drive from Botanic Gardens.
+• Travelers looking to drive and park with ease should consider a stay at Ambassador Hotel, which offers free parking.
+You'll be steps from Botanic Gardens.

-• ibis budget Glasgow also has free parking and is 4 minutes away by car.
+• 15 Glasgow also has free parking and is a short drive away.

 What are the best hotels near Botanic Gardens with a pool?